How to Stop Alcohol Shakes? | Futures Recovery Healthcare

 To determine if tremors experienced during alcohol detox are caused by DTs or a typical AWS, it’s necessary to understand the alcohol withdrawal timeline

 The first, mildest withdrawal stage often occurs six to 12 hours after the last drink.
-Mild-stage symptoms may include shakes, anxiety, nausea, headache, sweating, and depression.
+Mild-stage symptoms may include shaking, anxiety, nausea, headache, sweating, and depression.

 The second moderate withdrawal stage occurs between 12 and 48 hours following the last drink.
 Moderate symptoms include breathing difficulties, hypertension, rapid heartbeat, profuse sweating, irritability, fever, and confusion.